West Virginia University: Academics

-Rankings
+Reputation and rankings

 WVU is classified among "R1: Doctoral Universities – Very high research activity".
-According to the National Science Foundation, WVU spent $185.1 million on research and development in 2018, ranking it 121st in the nation.
+According to the National Science Foundation, WVU spent $246.2 million on research and development in fiscal year 2023, ranking it 121st in the nation.
 WVU is affiliated with the Rockefeller Neurosciences Institute, dedicated to the study of Alzheimer's and other diseases that affect the brain.
 WVU is also a leader in biometric technology research and the Federal Bureau of Investigation's lead academic partner in biometrics research.

 Admissions

 Freshman West Virginia resident applicants must have a 2.0 GPA and either an SAT super score of 990 of 1600 or an ACT super score of 19 of 36.
 For non-residents the requirements are a GPA of 2.5 and either a super score SAT 1060 or a super score ACT of 21.
 College and program admission requirements for first-time freshmen vary by program.
 The general freshman acceptance rate at WVU is 71.9% of applications received with an average entering student GPA of 3.42, an SAT super score of 1115 of 1600, and an ACT super score of 24 of 36.

 In the fall of 2020, the university relaxed its test score requirements for students applying for admission in response to the coronavirus pandemic.
 According to WVU assistant vice president of Enrollment Management George Zimmerman, if students are unable to take the SAT or ACT, they will still be admitted to WVU as long as they have shown academic ability in other areas of their application.
 The policy is said to be in effect until spring 2023.